plewis/plewis.github.io/phylogenetics/xanadu.md

 ####  Man pages

-If you want to learn more options for any of the UNIX commands, you can use the man command to see the manual for that command.
+If you want to learn more options for any of the UNIX commands, you can use the `man` command to see the manual for that command.
 For example, here's how to see the manual describing the ls command:

     man ls

 It is important to know how to escape from a man page!
-The way to get out is to type the letter q.
+The way to get out is to type the letter `q`.
 You can page down using Ctrl-f, page up through a man page using Ctrl-b, go to the end using Shift-g and return to the very beginning using 1,Shift-g (that is, type a 1, release it, then type Shift-g).
 You can also move line by line in a man page using the down and up arrows, and page by page using the PgUp and PgDn keys.

 ####  Xanadu information